English

 Louyang, China

-When Cao Cao died in 220 AD, his son Cao Pi forces Emperor Xian of Han to abdicate and declares himself Emperor of the Wei dynasty; so ends the Han dynasty.
+When Cao Cao died in 220 CE, his son Cao Pi forces Emperor Xian of Han to abdicate and declares himself Emperor of the Wei dynasty; so ends the Han dynasty.
 Cao Pi made Luoyang capital of his new kingdom called Cao Wei, and so began the Three Kingdoms.

 220 Mar 20